 The most famous images of the series might be those promotional shots of Jack Bauer pointing his gun at some villain just outside the image, but what made the character so popular, and which was instrumental in cementing Sutherland’s comeback during the 2000s, was that loving family man element.
 Here was a character prone to violence against those who threaten those he loves or the well being of the public, but as we’ll see, there is an inherent ability to care for those he loves, whether they are his daughter, his wife or his friends.

-The character will become more complex in the coming seasons, but we can see the writers have a great ability to combine those elements into something more complex than the type of action heroes that were a dime a dozen in Hollywood action films.
+The character will become more complex in the coming seasons, but we can see the writers have a great ability to combine those elements into something more interesting than the type of action heroes that were a dime a dozen in Hollywood action films.

 Even if some of the writing of later seasons might feel as if they are falling into the realm of Hollywood action cinema, it’s the character of Bauer and Sutherland’s performance that would frequently stop it from falling into the pits reserved for those of characters played by the likes of Steven Seagal or within the latter stages of Bruce Willis’ career, but it also helps when you have writers such as Howard Gordon involved in crafting the character into being.

 Gordon’s best episodes of his four-year stint on The X-Files were the ones that drew us into complex characters and here we see him juggling the two elements that would come to define Jack Bauer brilliantly.
 We get Bauer running around in action mode to entertaining effect, but what has made the journey here so engaging has been the fact that he isn’t just an empty meat headed action hero who’s going around shooting and exploding things.
-He can go from throttling Rick one minute out of anger, to joking with this daughter about their chess game they didn’t complete in the first episode in a way that feels natural.
+He can go from throttling Rick one minute out of anger, to joking with his daughter about their chess game they didn’t complete in the first episode in a way that feels natural.
 It’s no surprise that Gordon would become of the most important voices on the show going forward.

 The escalation of tension in Gordon’s teleplay and Stephen Hopkins’ direction is wonderful and you can kind of feel the series really breathe out as it finally releases a lot of the pent up tension and threat of violence that has been going on these last few weeks.